 Applying B2B self-service best practices is a must.
 This means that customers need self-service access to information about your products, company, shipping processes, user guides, pricing, and other essential details that impact their decision-making.

 Put simply, your brand must thoroughly build its case online.
 You must convince potential customers that you are the best solution to their problems without having the luxury of a 1:1 conversation with them.

 2. The Definition of Self-Service has Evolved

-In addition to customer expectations, what encompasses self-service is also changing.
+In addition to customer relationships and expectations, what encompasses self-service is also changing.

 Previously, self-service included very basic functions.
 But technology has advanced to the point where self-service features can be applied to almost anything that customers need to do.

 If your brand can envision a feature that you know will enhance your user experience, platforms like Oracle Cloud CX can bring that vision to life.

 Consequently, businesses must be forward-thinking and aware of the latest trends in user experience.
 They also must know their customer base in order to offer meaningful self-service features.